 The previous week a forum attended by PNG stakeholders In Port Moresby on 8 November 2017 had unanimously agreed that guides and porters engaged by most Australian tour operators were being overloaded, underpaid and poorly equipped.
 They approved a motion which called for:

-• a maximum weight of 18 kg be imposed for guides and porters,
+- a maximum weight of 18 kg be imposed for guides and porters,

-• a minimum rate of K70 per day plus a K70 bonus at the end of each trek,
+- a minimum rate of K70 per day plus a K70 bonus at the end of each trek,

-• the issue of a trek uniform comprising a cap, shirt and shorts printed with the company’s name and logo, and
+- the issue of a trek uniform comprising a cap, shirt and shorts printed with the company’s name and logo, and

-• the issue of a zippered sleeping bag and mat.
+- the issue of a zippered sleeping bag and mat.

 Their call for a reduction of the maximum weight was motivated by the death of one of their own porters on the second day of his trek earlier in the month.
 According to the KTA Ranger who had weighed the packs the day before his pack came in at 28 kg.
 The Ranger directed that the weight be redistributed however he was informed that as soon as the trek group was out of sight the weight was put back in the original packs.

 The Governor of Oro Province called for an investigation into the matter in the PNG National newspaper.
 The Australian operator, who was also the President of the KTOA, responded aggressively by accusing the KTA Ranger of ‘doctoring the books‘.
-The KTA yielded to the pressure and failed to investigate the matter despite the finding by the local Police Sergeant that:
+The KTA yielded to the pressure and failed to investigate the matter despite a finding by the local Police Sergeant that:

-It is evident that the group on this particular trip . . . engaged by . . .
+‘It is evident that the group on this particular trip . . . engaged by . . .
 (KTOA tour operator) . . . were all overloaded in breach to Code of Conduct stipulated under this code’.

 Rather than accepting that there is a problem with the overloading of porters the KTOA went into damage control after they were advised that the maximum weight allowed for the Papua and New Guinea wartime carriers in 1942 was 18 kg.

-On 26 February 2018 the KTOA posted an irrational response to this fact on their Facebook page
+On 26 February 2018 the KTOA posted an irrational response to this fact on their Facebook page:

 ‘Any operator[i] continuing to use references to conditions and weights carried by carriers on the Kokoda Track in 1942 is still living in the dark colonial days long past.
 Clearly the welfare of the carriers of the Kokoda campaign was not of primary concern of their colonial masters.